jpuseche/usecheycia/README.md

 ﻿# Usecheycia Website

-This is the repository for Useche & cia S.A.S.'s website hosted in a **production**.
-A company focused on providing services and selling products regarding water treatment.
+This is the repository for Useche & cia S.A.S.'s website hosted in a **production** environment.
+This is the website for a company focused on providing services and selling products regarding water treatment.

 # Production Site

-You can check the live website here: **[usecheycia.com](usecheycia.com)**
+You can check the live website hosted with cloudflare pages: **[usecheycia.com](usecheycia.com)**

 # Steps to run locally